 In the supralittoral zone, only cyanobacteria and diatoms colonise the hard substrates, while the intertidal zone (1.5-2.0 m wide) has, in the most sheltered areas, a high coverage of the green alga Urospora penicilliformis and Prasiola crispa (Cormaci et al., 1992b).
-Below the tidal zone, down to 2-3 m depth, the community is very poor, due to the persistent presence and scouring action of pack ice, and is mainly composed of epilithic diatoms and the crustacean amphipod Paramoera walkeri.
+Below the tidal zone, down to 2-3 m depth, the community is very poor, due to the persistent presence and scouring action of pack ice, and is mainly composed of epilithic diatoms and the amphipod Paramoera walkeri.
 Immediately deeper, rocks can be fully colonised by the red alga Iridaea cordata (Cormaci et al., 1996), frequently found with Plocamium cartilagineum, to a depth of 12 m (Gambi et al., 1994; 2000a).
 At this level, large sessile animals such as Alcyonium antarcticum and Urticinopsis antarctica can be occasionally observed, while frequent are the asteroid Odontaster validus and the echinoid Sterechinus neumayeri.
-Phyllophora antarctica is another red alga forming expanded mats from 12 to 25 m depth, often fully colonised by sessile organisms, mainly hydroids (Cerrano et al., 2000c, Puce et al., 2002), serpulids and bryozoans (Celleporella antarctica and Harpecia spinosissima).
+Phyllophora antarctica is another red alga forming expanded mats from 12 to 25 m depth, often heavily colonised by sessile organisms, mainly hydroids (Cerrano et al., 2000c, Puce et al., 2002), serpulids and bryozoans (Celleporella antarctica and Harpecia spinosissima).
 The upper algal belts represent shelter and a food source for diversified and abundant communities of mobile fauna.
-Numerous invertebrates, such as the polychaete Harmothoe brevipalpa, the mollusc Laevilittorina antarctica, the crustacean amphipod Paramoera walkeri and the isopod Nototanais dimorphus feed on these algal species and can be very abundant.
-On rocky bottoms in deeper layers, the algal colonisation is replaced by a calcareous crustose coralline alga (Clathromorphum lemoineanum) on which sea-urchins feed.
+Numerous invertebrates, such as the polychaete Harmothoe brevipalpa, the gastropod mollusc Laevilittorina antarctica, the crustacean amphipod Paramoera walkeri and the tanaid Nototanais dimorphus feed on these algal species and can be very abundant.
+On rocky bottoms in deeper layers, the thalloid macroalgal community is absent and only a calcareous crustose coralline alga previously determined as Clathromorphum lemoineanumund and later erroneously assigned to Phymatolithon foecundum by Alongi et al. (2002).
+Recent molecular studies have questioned the correctness of previous determination and issued new taxa, such as the new genus Tethysphytum and the species Tethysphytum antarcticum (Hapalidiales, Rhodophyta) (Sciuto et al., 2021).
+From the same group of algae, also the new genus Thalassolithon and the new species Thalassolithon adeliense (Trentin et al., 2023) have been described from Adelie Cove.